-While Hypocrites‘ distrust and skepticism of society’s various authority figures feel especially modern, others aspects of the film have not aged incredibly well.
+While Hypocrites‘ distrust and skepticism of society’s various authority figures feel especially modern, other aspects of the film do not fit in with modern sensibilities.
 Truth’s rebuke of a group of young people partying at the beach in swimwear is especially trivial.
 Gabriel’s theatrical, histrionic acting, filled with sweeping hand gestures and overdramatic facial expressions, will be offputting to those not well acquainted with the diversity of silent-era acting styles.
 While these dated aspects of Hypocrites might cause a chuckle from the audience here or there, its earnest approach and dramatic acting help to build the film’s allegorical themes and supernatural dreamlike atmosphere.

 Truth shows Gabriel the mote in his own eye.

 Overall, Hypocrites is nothing short of the arrival of an auteur, showcasing some of Weber’s most impressive and complicated camerawork filled with stunning tracking shots and beautiful use of double exposures.
 Weber’s biting social criticism, which she would become known for over her career, never holds back on its criticism of the sacrosanct institution of early 20th-century American Christianity.
 The lack of a highly structured narrative, an unusual occurrence in Weber’s filmography, further allows Weber to experiment with the visual look of her film and break several norms of 1910s filmmaking.

 Simply put, Hypocrites is a hidden classic that deserves to be seen not just as one of Lois Weber’s best artistic achievements but as one of the most ambitious and impressive works of American silent cinema.